kurisuwhyte/ririsu/docs/main.md

 also get **dynamic scoping**, since functions also take an environment.

 Suppose you want to check if the square root of a value is an exact number.
-You could do it by cloning items on the stack:
+You could do it by cloning items on the stack.

 ```text
 ririsu> [5]is